FlowFuse/website/src/blog/2023/12/introduction-to-unified-namespace.md

 As your organization is generating more data there’s key architectural decisions to be made to ensure the full value can be unlocked and you’re leveraging not just the tip of the iceberg.
-The Unified Namespace provides a blueprint to allow data to be consumed by many data-consumers.
+The Unified Namespace (UNS) provides a blueprint to allow data to be consumed by many data-consumers.
 FlowFuse helps you manage this migration and the operationalization of your data.